 Planting holes are cut at different spacings for different crops.
 Watering is efficient, and maintenance of a large area is made much easier.

 Once the plants get some size on them, the fabric is covered and does not look so bad!
-We also use straw, grass clippings, and shredded leaves for crops that like it cooler.
+We also use organic mulch including straw, leaf mold, grass clippings, wood chips, and shredded leaves for crops that like it cooler.

 Regularly mulch with organic matter.
 Replace old mulch as it rots down or becomes incorporated into the soil, so that the ground is being constantly fed and gradually built up.